rorodata/credit-scoring-demo/README.md

 ## Introduction
 In this writeup, we discuss how a data scientist can deploy and manage data science models in production, without just a few simple lines of command from a CLI.
 In this writeup, we shall illustrate this using models in Python, a similar write-up for R is on the way.

 The process is a simple two-step process, you will (1) create a project on rorocloud and (2) deploy your model files to rorocloud.
 These two steps will be executed using the roro client, which is a CLI tool.
+The screenshot below shows a sample sesion (example only), this is the basic flow for all projects.

 ![CLI Session Explanation](https://github.com/rorodata/credit-scoring-demo/blob/master/CLI_screenshot.jpg "CLI Session Create and Deploy Project")